Krismcnulty/portfolio/README.md

 __Automation Testing__
   * [Powerpoint on the use of navigation methods in Selenium](https://docs.google.com/presentation/d/1SeUVwwHafOE77vTyTwPKi3hUxuuINvxJ/edit?usp=share_link&ouid=101894223347022747102&rtpof=true&sd=true)
+  * The presentation above is a simple look into how navigation methods are used in Selenium WebDriver in order to test a Log in page of a website.
+The test script only gives a brief overview of the method and does not go in depth in terms of testing the application.

 ## My Articles
 __Processes and Approaches For a Successful Testing Strategy__